prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 29 - Lodging  of Defence to the Counterclaim for revocation, Reply to the Statement of defence and Rejoinder to the Reply

-   (a) Within two months of service of a Statement of defence which includes a Counterclaim for revocation, the claimant shall lodge a Defence to the Counterclaim for revocation  together with a ny Reply to the Statement of defence and any Application to amend the patent pursuant t o Rule 30, if applicable .
+   (a) Within two months of service of a Statement of defence which includes a Counterclaim for revocation, the claimant shall lodge a Defence to the Counterclaim for revocation  together with a ny Reply to the Statement of defence and any Application to amend the patent pursuant t o Rule 30, if applicable.

    (b) Within two months of service of a Statement of defence which does not include a Counterclaim for revocation, the claimant may lodge a Reply to the Statement of defence.

-   (c) Within one month of service of a Reply to the Statement of defence which does not include a Counterc laim for revocation the defendant may lodge a Rejoinder to the Reply to the Statement of defence.
+   (c) Within one month of service of a Reply to the Statement of defence which does not include a Counterclaim for revocation the defendant may lodge a Rejoinder to the Reply to the Statement of defence.
 The Rejoinder to the Reply to the Statement of defence shall be limited to a response to the matters raised in the Reply to the Statement of defence.

-   (d) With in two months of service of the Defence to Counterclaim the defendant may lodge a Reply to the Defence to the Counterclaim together with  any Rejoinder to the Reply to the Statement of defence and any Defence to an Application to amend the patent pursuant t o Rule 32, if applicable.
+   (d) Within two months of service of the Defence to Counterclaim the defendant may lodge a Reply to the Defence to the Counterclaim together with  any Rejoinder to the Reply to the Statement of defence and any Defence to an Application to amend the patent pursuant t o Rule 32, if applicable.

    (e) Within one month of the service of the Reply to the Defence to the Counterclaim, the claimant  may lodge a Rejoinder to the Reply together with any Reply to the Defence to an Application to amend the patent pursuant to Rule 32, if applicable.
 The Rejoinder to the Reply to the Statement of defence shall be limited to a response to the matters raised in the Reply to the Statement of defence .